AuricFox/web_scraper/README.md

 # web_scraper

 Python web scraper used for extracting data for a machine learning model.
+The target data is tax regulations within the United States.

 ## Setting Up Environment